specsolutions/specsync-for-tfs-documentation/reference/compatibility.md

 ## Supported SpecFlow versions <a href="supported-specflow-versions" id="supported-specflow-versions"></a>

-When synchronizing scenarios to non-automated test cases (default) or automated test cases with the "Assembly based execution" strategy, SpecSync can be used with any SpecFlow versions.

-For synchronizing automated test cases with the "Suite based execution strategy", currently the following SpecFlow versions are supported.
+Synchronizing scenarios from SpecFlow projects and publishing test results is supported for **any SpecFlow versions**.

+## Supported SpecFlow versions for test-suite based execution

+To be able to use the legacy [test-suite based execution](../features/test-result-publishing-features/support-for-azure-devops-test-plan-test-suite-based-test-execution.md) method, a special SpecFlow plugin has to be used that is specific to a particular SpecFlow version.
+This plugin is provided for the following SpecFlow versions.

 * SpecFlow v3.9 (from SpecSync v3.2.6)
 * SpecFlow v3.8 (from SpecSync v3.2.6)